What you need to know about legalized cannabis in Quebec

 How much will cost?
 Where are the stores?
 What are the rules?
 We've got your answers here

-Quebecers will be able to legally purchase cannabis Wednesday online and at a dozen outlets across the province.
+Quebecers are now able to purchase cannabis online and at a dozen outlets across the province.

 Ottawa left it to provinces to determine how marijuana would be produced and distributed on their territory, and Quebec has opted for some of the most restrictive laws in the country.

 Here is a breakdown of how it will work in the province.

 Cannabis for recreational purposes will be available at the newly formed, government-run Société québécoise du cannabis (SQDC), an offshoot of the province's liquor board, the SAQ.

 It will also be available for purchase online at SQDC.com.